bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 The Hamiltonian and Hamilton's Equations
 ----------------------------------------

 We're slowly making our way towards HMC and we're almost there!
-Finally, let's discuss how we can solve the equation of motion using Hamiltonian mechanics.
+Let's discuss how we can solve the equations of motion using Hamiltonian mechanics.
 We first start off with another esoteric quantity:

 .. math::